Saving the small things that run the planet

-Pot beetles are a fascinating and charismatic group of leaf beetles that are very rare in Scotland!
-The Spotting Pot Beetles project has been raising awareness of Pot beetles through workshops and surveys.
+Pot beetles are a fascinating and charismatic group of leaf beetles, with several rare species in Scotland!
+The ‘Spotting Pot Beetles’ project raised awareness of pot beetles through workshops and surveys with volunteers for the Six-spotted and Ten-spotted Pot Beetles.

 Pot beetles are amazing insects within the leaf beetle family.
 These beetles get their common name from the protective shell-like ‘pot’ that the larvae live in, created using their own droppings.
 The other key feature of these beetles is that the head of the adults is hidden under their bulging pronotum, which is the source of the scientific name for the genus Cryptocephalus meaning ‘hidden head’.

-Ten-spotted pot beetle (Cryptocephalus decemmaculatus) is yellow with black spots and is typically found in damp, deciduous woodland and is specifically associated with willow and birch.
+Ten-spotted Pot Beetle (Cryptocephalus decemmaculatus) is yellow with black spots and is typically found in damp, deciduous woodland and is specifically associated with willow and birch.
 This species of beetle has an extremely localised distribution in the UK with only a single known site in England.
 In Scotland, this species has historic records at five sites, although it is has been recorded at only two of these since 1980, and only one of these (at Black Wood of Rannoch in Perthshire) has multiple records with detailed location information.

 In July 2017, several adults were recorded at Black Wood at Rannoch with the help of volunteers and during surveys in July 2018, a population was discovered in a new 1km square.